singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 sudo mv netlify-git-api '/usr/local/bin'
 ```

-On the first line we start by entering the downloads folder and on the second line we unzip the downloaded package.
-We then cd into the unpacked linux directory on the third line and finally we move the netlify-git-api executable to a folder that is in the PATH, so that it can be invoked easily from the terminal.
+On the first line we start by entering the downloads folder (substitute with your location) and on the second line we unzip the downloaded package.
+We then cd into the unpacked linux directory on the third line.
+On the fourth and final line we move the netlify-git-api executable to a folder that is in the PATH, so that it can be invoked easily from the terminal.

 If you're unsure of where to move the file, you can run the following command to see which directories are in the PATH on your computer: